makerdao/sai/README.md

-   ray             parse and display a 27-decimal fixed-point number reg             get the tub stage ('register') rho             get the time of last drip sai             get the sai token sin             get the sin token skr             get the skr token
+   ray             parse and display a 27-decimal fixed-point number reg             get the tub stage ('register') rho             get the time of last drip s2s             get the skr per sai rate (for boom and bust) sai             get the sai token sin             get the sin token skr             get the skr token